 Thanks for listening to the podcast!

 Leave Me a Review of this 50th Episode in iTunes!

-- The situation of leasing space to open a clothing shop in Ho Chi Minh City
+- Sharing experiences of renting a whole house in Ho Chi Minh City by area…